 What I Liked About This Novel

-The moment I saw that Ruth Ware was coming out with another novel I immediately hopped online to read what it was about.
+When I saw that Ruth Ware was coming out with another novel, I immediately hopped online to read what it was about.
 Within 5 minutes of reading the synopsis, I preordered the book.
-"The Turn of the Key" has a modern twist on a classic haunted house style story.
-Don't get me wrong, Ware doesn't write ghost stories, but still appeals to the phobic, superstitious and anxious tendencies most of us can relate to.
+"The Turn of the Key" has a modern twist on a classic haunted house kind of story.
+Don't get me wrong, Ware doesn't write ghost stories but still appeals to the phobic, superstitious and anxious tendencies most of us can relate to.
 There are no perfect answers but a bunch of subtle hints that lead to a dramatic conclusion.

 Every character in this novel feels so real.
-When imagining them I can really picture seeing them or meeting them.
+When imagining them, I can really picture seeing or meeting them.
 Rowan is a lost young woman who just wants to find her place and ends up in the wrong place at the wrong time.
-The children are sweet, but mischievous, mainly acting out to get the attention of absent parents.
-The mother loves her work and her children, but struggles to balance their relationship and work.
+The children are sweet but mischievous, mainly acting out to get the attention of absent parents.
+The mother loves her work and her children but struggles to balance their relationship and career.
 I could go on and on, but the odds are you already know the stereotypes.
-Normally I would consider these stereotypes cliche, however, in this novel they work perfectly to build your connection to the main character's circumstances.
+Normally I would consider these stereotypes cliche; however, in this novel, they work perfectly to build your connection to the main character's circumstances.

-What genuinely impressed me was that I've felt Ware has lacked on in her past novels, was her use of subtle but descriptive and relative imagery.
-She was able to build the house and its gardens so perfectly that I could probably draw you a picture of it all off the top of my head.
-However, she doesn't make it a burden or over baring.
-I enjoyed the way she built the world, and hope that her future novels are so perfectly dictated.
+What genuinely impressed me was that I've felt Ware has lacked on in her past novels was her use of subtle but descriptive and relative imagery.
+She was able to build the house and its gardens so perfectly that I could probably draw a picture of it all off the top of my head.
+However, she doesn't make it a burden or overbearing.
+I enjoyed how she built the world and hope that her future novels are so perfectly dictated.

-I love it when something I thought I knew turns out to be wrong while I'm reading. in "The Turn of the Key" I was not disappointed.
-I thought I had a good grip on what was going to happen in the end and new the answer to "whodunit" but I was genuinely half wrong and that is great!
-Now I know half wrong sounds a bit disappointing however I have been a lot of psychological thrillers lately and have been picking up on some writers ques, so I thought (in my own arrogant way) that I had figured out Wares novel.
-Thankfully I was wrong and it was so worth it!
+I love it when something I thought I knew turns out to be wrong while reading.
+In "The Turn of the Key," I was not disappointed.
+I thought I had a good grip on what would happen in the end and knew the answer to "whodunit," but I was genuinely half wrong, which is great!
+Now I know half wrong sounds a bit disappointing; however, I have been a lot of psychological thrillers lately and have been picking up on some writer ques, so I thought (in my own arrogant way) that I had figured out Wares' novel.
+Thankfully I was wrong, and it was so worth it!